St George's House (Windsor Castle)

 St George's House, based in the grounds of Windsor Castle, is a British organisation committed to "effecting change for the better by nurturing wisdom through dialogue".

-Founded in 1966 by The Duke of Edinburgh and Robin Woods, the then Dean of Windsor, it brings together people of responsibility and influence in business, government, society and the church to consult on contemporary issues of moment.
+Founded in 1966 by Prince Philip, Duke of Edinburgh and Robin Woods, the then Dean of Windsor, it brings together people of business, government, society and the church to consult on contemporary issues of moment.

+From 2016 to 2022 David Stern was a director of the organisation who communicated with and was the "go-between" for Jeffrey Epstein on behalf of Andrew Mountbatten-Windsor, before he was stripped of his all of his titles.

 Name and mission

 St George's House, the organisation, takes its name from the building of that name in close proximity to and associated with St George's Chapel within the perimeter of the Castle.
 It belongs to the College of Canons, founded in 1348 and is where participants are hosted for the duration of consultations on given topics.
 The organisation brings together thinkers from different disciplines and roles in British society with the purpose of investigating means of overcoming some of the major challenges in contemporary society through dialogue.